mashlol/mintr/README.md

 * Network activity
 * Process memory usage & CPU usage

-You can see a demo at http://kevinbedi.com:3000
+You can see a demo at http://mintr.kevinbedi.com

-# Installation
+# Installation & Usage

 ```
 npm install -g mintr
+mintr
 ```

+If you do not have nodejs/npm, you'll need to install that first.
+See https://nodejs.org/ for instructions on this.

-It takes an optional parameter which is the port it runs on, so you can run `mintr 1337` if you want to run it on port 1337.
-The default port is 3000.
+`mintr` takes an optional parameter which is the port it runs on, so you can run `mintr 1337` if you want to run it on port `1337`.
+The default port is `3000`.
 You can run `mintr` in a screen/tmux, add it to your system's startup, or anything else you please.
-Then go to `http://your-server.com:3000`, or replace 3000 with the correct port.
+Then go to `http://your-server.com:3000`, or replace `3000` with the correct port.